TaalVerena/bro-code/README.md

 ## Planning

 ### Crafting the Bro Code Experience
 The journey of building the Bro Code website began with a vision to create a vibrant online space that embodies unity, adventure, and a shared love for coding.
-With a basic structure in mind—featuring a captivating hero image, a dynamic color scheme, and sections dedicated to groups, meetups, and -I embarked on the creative process armed using Figma wireframes.
+With a basic structure in mind — featuring a captivating hero image, a dynamic color scheme, and sections dedicated to groups, meetups, and details about the community - I embarked on the creative process armed with Figma wireframes.

 #### Starting with the Basics
 At the inception stage, I understood the importance of solid foundations.
-Figma provided me with a canvas to lay out the essential components of my website.
+Using Figma, I designed a canvas to lay out the essential components of my website.
 My initial wireframes mapped out the core structure, highlighting the placement of the navigation bar, the hero section, and the main content areas—groups, meetups, and about us.
 This helped me visualize the overall layout and flow of the website, ensuring a seamless user experience.

 #### Translating Vision into Design
 With the hero image and vibrant color scheme as my guiding lights, I translated my vision into a tangible design.
 Using wireframes, I sketched out the arrangement of elements within each section, experimenting with various layouts and placements to find the perfect balance of aesthetics and functionality.
 This stage allowed us to iterate and refine the design ideas before diving into the detailed implementation.